 However, these costs are relatively low and tend to be fairly consistent among different companies.
 When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In South Carolina, real estate commission costs an average of $16,135 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In South Carolina, real estate commission costs an average of $16,782 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $5,082 on a median-priced home in South Carolina!
+With listing fees of just $3,000 or 1%, you'll save an average of $5,406 on a median-priced home in South Carolina.

 Frequently asked questions

 In South Carolina, expect to pay about 3.13% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $298,085, this equates to around $9,334 at closing.
 Learn more about what makes up seller closing costs in South Carolina.